Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Leaver

-1. After working at Acme for five years, Lucy decides to leave to take a Customer Support executive role at another organization.
+1. After five years of employment at Acme, Lucy decides to leave to take a role at another org.
 HR sets her last day in the employee directory.

-2. At close of business on Lucy’s last day with Acme, her account is removed from Okta.
-Her accounts in the various applications she uses for her job are removed.
+2. At the close of business on Lucy's last day with Acme, her account is removed from Okta.
+Her accounts in the various apps she uses for her job are removed.

-3. An offboarding flow is triggered in Okta Workflows which reassigns ownership of Lucy’s files and folders in Acme’s cloud file storage service to her manager.
-A rule is created in Acme’s email system that forwards any email sent to Lucy’s corporate email address to her manager.
+3. An offboarding flow is triggered in Okta Workflows.
+It reassigns ownership of Lucy's files and folders in Acme's cloud file storage service to her manager.
+A rule is created in Acme's email system that forwards any email sent to Lucy's corporate email address to her manager.

 Next steps